deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 No.

-Firstly, chatmail is a fully interoperable e-mail server, but does away with spam-checking and annoying rate-limits, and allows automated anonymous sign-up without asking any private data.
+Firstly, chatmail is a fully interoperable e-mail server, but does away with spam-checking and unneccessary rate-limits, and allows automated anonymous sign-up without asking any private data.
 Also chatmail is much faster than most other e-mail servers.

-Secondly, chatmail servers run the popular [postfix](https://postfix.org) and [dovecot](https://dovecot.org) server software in a minimal configuration, with some small tweaks for onboarding, speed and security.
+Secondly, chatmail servers run the popular [postfix](https://postfix.org) and [dovecot](https://dovecot.org) server software in a minimal configuration, with small tweaks for optimized onboarding, speed and security.
 Both systems are proven Free and Open Source software used by tens of thousands of e-mail providers for billions of messages per day.